SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 ### Archetype: Path of the Wild Warrior

+(Comparable to Path of the Totem Warrior.)
 A feirce, yet legally distinct, warrior that draws their power from the wilds of nature.

 * Level 3: Select one of the following (once you choose, you cannot change your decision).
 This ability will be in effect while in a rage: